AllenJIL/allenjil.github.io/_posts/2018-02-03-Introduction_to_Probability_and_Data.md

 the chosen bin width can alter the story the histogram is telling
 * bin width too wide: might lose interesting details
 * bin width too narrow: might be difficult to get an overall picture of the distribution
-* ideal bin width depends on the data you're working with
+* ideal bin width depends on the data you are working with

 ### Dot plot